The ultimate Suffolk road trip

 Either way, the National Stud — the world-famous horse-breeding farm — is worth a visit.
 Spread over 50 acres, it’s one of the only studs open to the general public.
 Guided tours of the stud are run by Discover Newmarket, and, depending on the time of year, visitors can expect to see mares with their young foals in the paddocks, yearlings and stallions.
 You could see some future champions.
-Tickets are from £15 per person and it will reopen in the coming weeks.
+Tickets are from £15 per person.
 Other horsey activities include visiting the racecourses — the Rowley Mile and the July Course — and various horse racing museums.

 Bury St Edmunds

 From Newmarket, it’s a short drive to the cathedral town of Bury St Edmunds.
 It’s immensely beautiful with 1,000 years of history to explore.
 If you’re after a bit of horticulture, Bury has some fantastic grounds to wander around — great for social distancing, of course — and none are more lovely than the Abbey Gardens.
 In spring, 12,000 plants are bedded along with a whopping 20,000 bulbs in the autumn — so it’s a magical place for a picnic.
 Bury is also a bit of a culinary hot spot.